eqNj/eqN-PD2-Filter/README.md

 A massive amount of tweaks have been added to the LLD item tags introduced last season to refine them to always show the (LLD) tag on items worth keeping for you LLD characters without introducing excessive visuals and/or notifications.

-Made it so skill grand charms will use their original prefix names for their aesthetic coloration.Made it so skill grand charms will use their original prefix names for their aesthetic coloration.
+Made it so skill grand charms will use their original prefix names for their aesthetic coloration.